 - Air Pollution: According to the World Health Organization, 99% of the global population breathes air exceeding safe quality limits.
 Cities in Asia and Africa face severe smog crises, leading to asthma, lung cancer and early deaths.

-- Water Pollution and Scarcity: By 2025, nearly half of the world’s population faces water scarcity.
+- Water Pollution and Scarcity: By 2026, nearly half of the world’s population will face water scarcity.
 Industrial effluents, untreated sewage, and microplastics in water sources endanger both aquatic life and human health.

 - Plastic and Chemical Waste: Microplastics are now found in human bloodstreams and even in placentas.
 Hazardous waste disposal remains a growing problem for urban areas worldwide.